Southeastern vocalists claim awards at state competition

 by: Tonya Lowentritt

-HAMMOND – Nine Southeastern Louisiana University vocal performance students and
+HAMMOND – Fourteen Southeastern Louisiana University vocal performance students

-one alumna were finalists – including three first place winners – at the Louisiana
+were finalists – including five first place winners – at the Louisiana Chapter of

-Chapter of the National Association of Teachers of Singing (NATS) competition held
+the National Association of Teachers of Singing competition held recently at Southeastern.

-The auditions were judged by voice teachers from the NATS Louisiana Chapter.
+Voice teachers from the NATS Louisiana Chapter judged the auditions.
 Students participated in lectures and master classes as part of the one-day conference.